energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 * Lamp = the light source, often called a bulb or tube
 * Luminaire = the light fitting or fixture
-* Ballast = often called the choke = part of a fuorescent light, causing the
+* Ballast = often called the choke = part of a fuorescent light.
+Required to produce a large current to excite the fluoro gasses on start-up and also used to regulate current an voltage to improve harmonics fo the electrical system.
 * Lighting intensity (lux levels) = lighting level on a surface
 *   `Lux=lm/m2`
 * Lumens = light output